Algebraic properties of the group inverse: Introduction

 \section{Introduction}

-The field of generalized inverses has grown much in the last few decades.
+Field of generalized inverses has grown much in the last few decades.
 We shall study the group generalized inverse, which appears to have a central role in some applications \cite{MEYER, GOLUB, SOARES, MEYER2}, as well as in characterizations of some other generalized inverses \cite[section 3.3]{DJR}.
-Our main task will be to generalize some known results about bounded linear operators that appear in \cite{DENG}.
-The question of the invertibility of $p-q$, $p,q$-idempotents, is especially important since it is connected with various other questions.
-For details, see introductory section in \cite{DENG} and references mentioned there.\\[3mm] Throughout this text let $\mathcal{R}$ always stand for an arbitrary ring with unit.
+Our main task will be to investigate which of some known results about group inverses for bounded linear operators still hold in a wider setting of rings with unit.

+Question of invertibility of $p-q$, $p,q$-idempotents, is especially important since it is connected with various other questions, such as integral equations, iterative methods in numerical linear algebra, signal processing and linear regression.
+For details, see introductory section in \cite{DENG} and the references mentioned there.

+Throughout this text let $\mathcal{R}$ always stand for an arbitrary ring with unit.
 Its unit is denoted typically, by 1.
 For $a\in\mathcal{R}$, the group inverse of $a$ \cite{DJR} is every element $c\in\mathcal{R}$ that satisfies

+Such an element $c$ is unique in the case it exists, and we write $c=a^\#$.
+Moreover, $a^\#$ double commutes with $a$ and we say that $a$ is group invertible.
+This definition represents a natural extension of the definition of group inverse for square matrices, \cite{BENISRAEL}, \cite{CAMPBELL}, to arbitrary rings with unit.
+Group inverse can also be considered as a special case of the Drazin inverse.
+Namely, if Drazin inverse $a^D$ exists with $ind(a^D)\leq 1$, then $a$ is group invertible and $a^\#=a^D.$